My school said some nice things about me. Click the title above and then go here for the interview.

 (Following is the text of a little chapel talk I was asked to give to an upper school community).
 First, a translation: Esse quam videri means “to be, rather than to seem.”
 We might also say, “To be rather than to appear to be,” or “value the authentic over the superficial”.
 It’s a great motto … Continue reading On Being and Seeming

-Compelled to watch a time-management TED talk at a meeting recently, I had the opportunity to reflect on the overlap between the speaker’s perspective and some issues I've been struggling with in the classroom this autumn, in particular our culture's seemingly diminishing capacity to engage in empathetic understanding and how best to encourage that understanding … Continue reading Empathy and Time Management
+Watching a time-management TED talk recently, I had the opportunity to reflect on the overlap between the speaker’s perspective and some challenges I've noticed in the classroom this autumn, in particular our culture's seemingly diminishing capacity to engage in empathetic understanding and how best to encourage that understanding in students.
+The TED speaker was Laura … Continue reading Empathy and Time Management